bayesflow-org/SA-ABI/README.md

 <img src="img/sensitivity_main_figure.png">

-This repository contains the code for running and reproducing the experiments from the paper "Sensitivity-Aware Amortized Bayesian Inference".
+This repository contains the code for running and reproducing the experiments from the paper [Sensitivity-Aware Amortized Bayesian Inference](https://openreview.net/forum?id=Kxtpa9rvM0), published in Transactions on Machine Learning Research ([arXiv version](https://arxiv.org/abs/2310.11122)).

 SA-ABI is a simulation-based method for fully amortized sensitivity analysis across all major dimensions of a Bayesian model: likelihood, prior, approximator, and data.
 This is achieved by training a deep ensemble of neural networks to amortize over a familiy of computational models.